 Shopify vs. Shopify Plus: Key Differences

-Since both products have the same core ecommerce tools, it’s important to look at the key features to understand what’s different between them.
+Since both products have the same core ecommerce tools, including abandoned cart recovery and gift cards, it’s important to look at the key features to understand what’s different between them.
 Here’s a detailed comparison to help you.

 Dedicated Account Manager and Success Program